elie222/meteor-referrals/README.md

+# Referrals

-Adds a refferal system to an app.
+Adds a refferal system to a Meteor app.

+## Documentation

 This package works with `Iron Router`.